The Woman in Green

-This was Hillary Brooke's third of three different roles in the Basil Rathbone Sherlock Holmes films, after Sherlock Holmes and the Voice of Terror (1942) and Sherlock Holmes Faces Death (1943).
-Series regular Dennis Hoey's Inspector Lestrade was replaced with Matthew Boulton as Inspector Gregson.
-This was Henry Daniell's third of three different roles in the Rathbone Sherlock Holmes works, following the aforementioned Sherlock Holmes and the Voice of Terror and Sherlock Holmes in Washington (1943).
+This was Brooke's third of three different roles in the Basil Rathbone Sherlock Holmes films, after Sherlock Holmes and the Voice of Terror (1942) and Sherlock Holmes Faces Death (1943).
+Series regular Dennis Hoey's Inspector Lestrade was replaced with Bolton's Inspector Gregson.
+Daniell played Professor Moriarty, his third of three different roles in the Rathbone Sherlock Holmes series, following Sherlock Holmes and the Voice of Terror and Sherlock Holmes in Washington (1943).

 The film is one of four films in the series which are in the public domain.

 Plot

 When several women are murdered and their forefingers severed, Sherlock Holmes and Dr. Watson are called into action by Inspector Gregson, but Holmes is baffled by the crimes at the start.

-Widower Sir George Fenwick, after a romantic night at the apartment of Lydia Marlowe, is hypnotized into believing that he is responsible for the crimes.
-He is certain that he is guilty after he awakes from a stupor and finds a woman's forefinger in his pocket.
-His daughter comes to Holmes and Watson without realizing that Moriarty's henchman is following her.
-She tells Holmes and Watson that she saw her father burying something in their garden.
+Wealthy widower Sir George Fenwick has a romantic evening with glamorous young Lydia Marlowe, which adjourns to her apartment.
+After drinking a "special cocktail" mixed by Lydia's maid and becoming entranced by a bowl of floating flowers on her coffee table, he awakes ten hours later in a stupor at a flop house in a seedy part of London.
+Hearing a news crier hawking papers blaring a new mutilation murder, he cringes when he finds a woman's forefinger in his pocket.
+The next day his daughter comes to Holmes and Watson (unaware that Moriarty's henchman is following her).
+She tells Holmes and Watson that she saw her father burying something in their garden the previous night.
 Later, she dug up a box containing a forefinger and shows it to them.

-Fenwick is then found dead in his house in Kingston, obviously murdered by someone to keep him from talking.
+Fenwick is then found dead in his home, obviously murdered to keep him from talking.
 Holmes theorizes that Moriarty, who was supposed to have been hanged in Montevideo, is alive and responsible for the crimes.
-Watson is then called to help a woman who fell over while feeding her pet bird.
-He leaves, and minutes later, Moriarty appears and explains that he faked the phone call so he could talk to Holmes.
-Just after Moriarty leaves, Watson returns.
-Holmes explains what Moriarty did, notices that a window shade that was shut in the empty house across the street is now open, and tells Watson to investigate.
+Watson is called to attend to a medical emergency.
+Minutes later, Moriarty appears and explains that he faked Watson's call so he could talk to Holmes.
+Moriarty leaves, and Watson returns.
+Holmes describes what had transpired, notices that a previously shut window shade in the empty house across the street is now open, and sends Watson to investigate.

-Inside the empty house Watson believes that he sees a sniper shoot Holmes in his apartment through the open window.
-Holmes then appears at the house and explains that he put a bust of Julius Caesar there because of the bust's resemblance to his own face (Holmes realized that as soon as he sat there, Moriarty would have him killed).
-Inspector Gregson takes the sniper, a hypnotized ex-soldier, away, but the sniper is kidnapped and later killed on Holmes's doorstep.
+There Watson believes that he sees a man with a rifle shoot Holmes in his apartment through the open window.
+Holmes then arrives and explains that he put a plaster bust in his place as a target.
+Inspector Gregson takes the shooter, a hypnotized ex-army sniper, away, but the man is kidnapped and later killed and left on Holmes's doorstep.

-Holmes now realizes that Moriarty's plan involves: